tasmota/docs/docs/Rules.md

 Two Sonoff T1 3-gang light switches can be used at either end of a room by setting up one the master and the other as the slave.
 The master performs the switching of the power to the lights, while the slave just asks the master to toggle the power state.
 The master also turns the slave's relays on and off so that the LED indicators follow the master's state.

-Using the `WebSend` command, the two switches can talk to each other - no need for an MQTT broker.
+Using the `WebSend` command, the two switches can talk to each other without an MQTT broker.
 It remains to be seen how reliable this is.

 Starting with the slave, the rule to toggle the master is pretty simple: